agmanuelian/Meraki_Facemask_Detector/README.md

 4. Configure your credentials on the *lamda_module/main.py* file.

-5. On you AWS account, set up your Lambda Function.
+5. On you AWS account, set up your **Lambda Function**.
 When it's time to upload your code, zip the *lambda_module* directory, and upload the .zip file.

 #### Lambda Setup - Step 1

 ![Lambda Setup - Step 1](imgs/lambda_1.gif "Lambda Setup - Step 1")

-#### Lambda Setup -Step 2
+#### Lambda Setup - Step 2

 ![Lambda Setup - Step 2](imgs/lambda2.gif "Lambda Setup - Step 1")

-6. On you AWS account, set up your API Gateway.
+6. On you AWS account, set up your **API Gateway**.
 Once deployed, grab its public address.
+You will need it on the next step.

 #### API Gateway Setup - Step 1